Queen's Royal Irish Hussars: Gulf War

 Iraq invaded Kuwait on 2 August 1990.
-Prior to the war the regiment had just arrived in Fallingbostel as part of the 7th Armoured Brigade (under the command of Brigadier Patrick Cordingley), part of 1st (UK) Armoured Division, and was engaged in training on the Soltau-Lüneburg Training Area known to all as Soltau.
+Prior to the war the regiment had just arrived in Fallingbostel as part of the 7th Armoured Brigade (under the command of Brigadier Patrick Cordingley), part of 1st (United Kingdom) Armoured Division, and was engaged in training on the Soltau-Lüneburg Training Area known to all as Soltau.
 The Colonel, Lieutenant Colonel Arthur Denaro was recovering from a polo accident four weeks earlier when he had broken his skull in four places requiring a metal plate to be inset but was still taking part in the exercise.
 The other regiments in the brigade had recently undergone intensive training at BATUS in Canada which the Hussars missed, having just arrived with the British Army of the Rhine.

 The ensuing British deployment to the Gulf was codenamed Operation Granby.
 The ground phase of the Gulf War took place between 23/24 February – 28 February 1991, was code named Operation Desert Storm by the U.S. Department of Defense.

 The regiment trooped to the port city of Al Jubayl (scene of a later suspected chemical attack) and awaited the arrival of their 57 Challenger 1 tanks and other equipment.
 After the arrival of everything, grease had to be cleaned off, sand filters etc. fitted before the regiment made its way by tank transporter into the desert.
 After which training for the forthcoming combat began.
 At one point depleted uranium ammunition was issued at the rate of five rounds per tank.
 During one training day 14 of the 57 tanks broke down causing serious concerns for Colonel Denaro.

 The Iraqi army knew the regiment was coming.
 Air bombardment and media interest ensured that they were well warned.
 Tanks and artillery were dug in across a wide front to provide a warm reception for the allies from the world's fourth largest army.
 Casualty figures were predicted to be as high as 15000 for the allies, even General Schwarzkopf, the allied commander of land forces, estimated 5000.